Amin-Gh-05/Hogwarts/README.md

 As an additional challenge, consider implementing the following bonus objectives:

-- **Sort Course's List of Students**: Allow sorting of the list of students within a course based on specific criteria.
+- **Sort Course.Course's List of Students**: Allow sorting of the list of students within a course based on specific criteria.
 - **View Weekly Schedule**: Implement functionality for students to view their weekly schedule (optional).
 - **Utilize Abstract Classes and Interfaces**: Explore the usage of abstract classes and interfaces in your Java implementation to achieve better code structure and design.
 - Enhance your classes by incorporating additional attributes and methods to enrich their functionality and expand their capabilities.